 If you have particularly sensitive skin or certain skin conditions, you may not feel comfortable wearing wool.
 It is also possible to be allergic to wool.
 Some people have an allergy to lanolin.
 This rare condition can cause skin irritation and itchiness.

 If you find wool to be uncomfortable, you may be better off with a synthetic fabric like fleece.
-If you have an allergy to wool, you could try wearing alpaca wool, which doesn’t contain lanolin.
+If you have an allergy to wool, you could try wearing alpaca wool.
+Alpaca fiber doesn’t contain lanolin.

 Wool is harder to wash than fleece.
 Many wool garments need to be hand-washed to avoid damage.
 If your garment can be washed in the washing machine, you should use the wool cycle.
 If your machine doesn’t have a wool cycle, use the gentle cycle.
 Wool should be washed in cool or lukewarm water.